 Living in the Southern US, I could probably throw a rock and hit someone with a pumpkin patch.
 So, as long as I know how to roast a pumpkin, the natives in our Thanksgiving clan will not be restless.

 Preheat oven to 400 degrees.
 Cut one small pumpkin into quarters and lay on a large foil-lined cookie sheet. (you may need 2 pans depending on the size of your pumpkin) Bake for 45 minutes.
 Pumpkin should be soft when pierced with a fork.
 If it is still a little firm, bake for 10 – 15 minutes longer.
 Allow to cool completely.
 Scrape pumpkin flesh from rind and mash in a bowl.
-Refrigerate until ready to use.
+If your pumpkin is especially stringy, then place it in a blender to puree it.
+You may need to add a little water as you blend.
+Scrape it into a bowl, cover, and refrigerate until ready to use.

 I’ve recently noticed store-brand pumpkin has been fully stocked on the grocer’s shelves where I shop.
 I would imagine the same is true for most grocery stores across the country.
 However, I would encourage you to explore the fresh option.
 Although not as convenient, the end result is much more rewarding.